 Read more about how parity is over a century away with our current system and what we propose instead.

 Most of the U.S. uses single-winner, winner-take-all elections.
-This means everyone in a community votes for their favorite candidate, the candidate with the most votes wins, and then that person represents the entire community.
+This means everyone in a community votes for their favorite candidate.
+The candidate with the most votes wins the election and represents the whole community, even if they have failed to win a majority (50%+1) of the votes.

 Here is how winner-take-all elections are disproportionately bad for women candidates: